 Pre-planning your funeral arrangements can take some of the logistical and financial stresses off of your family after your death, and ensure that you get the kind of funeral you want.
 That said, don’t feel pressured to plan it down to the last detail.
 While some have no problem planning their own funeral, it’s understandable if you find it too tough to bear.
 However, you can still let your family know a few aspects to make it much smoother for everyone involved.

-The Biggest Decision You Should Make: Burial or Cremation?
+The Biggest Decision You Should Make: Burial, Cremation Or Donation?

 First and foremost: Let your family and loved ones know if you want to be buried or cremated.
 Or you can put it in your Will or a letter to your family.
 Just let someone know your definitive answer to avoid any unnecessary stress during an already emotional time.
 If you don’t care, let them know that too.